 - Dancers must maintain their own physical contact with the floor during partner weight supported moves.

 - At most five partner weight support moves are permitted.

 One entry is required and the price listed here is per couple, please make sure your partner purchases his/her pass for the weekend.

-When dancing with someone with a different skill level, couple must enter in the higher of the two skill level.
+When dancing with someone with a different skill level, the couple must enter the higher of the two skill levels.
 For example, if a novice leader partners with an advanced follower, the couple should enter in the advanced division.